KarlosFanta/MySQLinvoicingPHPtoPDF/README.md

 transactions.jpg (https://cloud.githubusercontent.com/assets/8816907/4650187/9542fa0c-5491-11e4-87bf-a47a7f0463b2.jpg)

 P.S.
-Advnatage of this project: it is networkable.
+Advantage of this project: it is networkable.
 You can also put it online (for fun+AT OWN RISK), but only use it as a demo, because it does not have any security code as yet.